pantarei/bootstrap-bundle/README.md

 --------
 Then you have to create a page with Bootstrap.

-For Symfony when you call any page in a html.twig, with Pantarie Booststrap Library  any demo .html.twig, add below command at the top:
+For Symfony when you call any new page .html.twig, with Pantarie Booststrap Library any demo .html.twig, please add below command at the top:

 	{% extends 'PantareiBootstrapBundle:Default:boilerplate.html.twig' %}